HosseinHp96/product-page/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Project Overview: E-Commerce Product Page
+Objective: Develop a responsive product page for an e-commerce website using React and Nextjs, showcasing interactive features and best practices in frontend development.

+1. Basic Setup and Project Structure
+Task: Set up a React project with a clean and organized file structure.
+Deliverable: A GitHub repository with initial project setup, including necessary dependencies and a README file outlining the project structure.
+2. Component Design and Development
+Epic: User Interface Components
+Story 1: As a user, I want to view product details including images, price, and description.
+Tasks:
+Create a ProductDetail component displaying product information.
+Implement a responsive layout for the component.
+Story 2: As a user, I want to select product options like size and color.
+Tasks:
+Develop an OptionsSelector component for choosing product variants.
+Ensure that the component updates the product details dynamically.
+Story 3: As a user, I want to see reviews and ratings for the product.
+Tasks:
+Build a Reviews component displaying user reviews and ratings.
+Implement functionality to add new reviews.
+3. State Management and Props
+Task: Implement state management using React's Context API or Redux.
+Deliverable: Components with properly managed states and data flow using props.
+4. Styling and Responsiveness
+Task: Style the application using CSS or a CSS-in-JS library, ensuring cross-browser compatibility and responsiveness.
+Deliverable: A visually appealing and responsive product page.